 The scan can take up to 30 minutes.
 Having the scan is completely painless, but you may feel uncomfortable lying still for this long.

 The operating radiographer can see and hear you throughout your scan.
-If you feel unwell or need assistance at any point you can signal or call out to the radiographer and they will be with you immediately.
+If you feel unwell or need assistance at any point you can signal or call out to the radiographer, and they will be with you immediately.

-After the scan
+After the scan and aftercare

 Patients should drink plenty of fluids and empty their bladder frequently.
 When using the toilet they should avoid spills, flush twice and wash their hands thoroughly.